 You will find information about:

-Other government departments may offer assistance, rebates and loans to support primary producers in managing drought situations
+Other organisations and government departments may offer assistance, rebates and loans to support primary producers in managing drought situations include:

 - Department of Agriculture (Australian Government)